After

 describe.
 The reason for either approach is the same – the monster

-from the 70’s, when made for TV horror films were seemingly shown
+when made for TV horror films were seemingly shown every week, with

-every week.
-One can only assume that this was much more scary in its
+One can only assume that this was much more scary in its day, and its

-day, and its attempts at establishing an eerie and unsettling mood were
+attempts at establishing an eerie and unsettling mood were more successful

 being set over a thousand miles form the coast and featuring an altogether